WiFi Optimization: How to Fix a Slow Network

 Conclusion

 WiFi optimization doesn’t have to be complicated or expensive.
-By choosing the right channel and channel width, placing your router more thoughtfully, checking coverage with heatmaps, and planning hardware changes ahead of time, you can significantly improve your network on your own.
+With the right channel and channel width, a better router placement, a quick look at your coverage using heatmaps, and a bit of planning before upgrading hardware, you can noticeably improve your network on your own.

 By following these recommendations and using a troubleshooting tool like NetSpot, it’s possible to turn a struggling network into a stable, fast, and predictable one — without guesswork and without relying on costly specialists.